christos99/9432_Christos_Chrysikos_B/README.md

 ![COST-CPI GRAPH](https://github.com/christos99/9432_Christos_Chrysikos_B/blob/main/Files/Graphs/New%20Charts/CPI-COST.jpg)

 As a first conclusion we could say that the best CPU configuration was the System 3.
-The price was not so high but the CPI was the lowest.
+The price was not so high but the CPI was the closer to 1.